The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages: Proof of the main theorem

 \end{samepage}

-\begin{lemma} $N_{e}$ is an intermediate language for all $e\in\Zn$.
-Moreover, one can effectively compute a vertically visibly pushdown grammar witnessing that $N_e$ is indeed an intermediate VPL. \end{lemma} \begin{proof} Let $e\in\Zn$.
+\begin{lem} $N_{e}$ is an intermediate language for all $e\in\Zn$.
+Moreover, one can effectively compute a vertically visibly pushdown grammar witnessing that $N_e$ is indeed an intermediate VPL. \end{lem} \begin{proof} Let $e\in\Zn$.
 For showing that $N_e$ is an intermediate VPL we first show that $N_e$ is quasi-counterfree.
-To this end we show that $(\varphi_{N_e},\psi_{N_e})$ of $N_e$ is quasi-aperiodic, which is equivalent by Proposition~\ref{prop quasi-counterfree}.
+To this end we show that the syntactic morphism $(\varphi_{N_e},\psi_{N_e})$ of $N_e$ is quasi-aperiodic, which is equivalent by Proposition~\ref{prop quasi-counterfree}.